Marvel's Blade

 Marvel's Blade is an upcoming action-adventure game developed by Arkane Studios and published by Bethesda Softworks.
 Based on the Marvel Comics character Blade, it will feature an original narrative that draws from the character's comic book mythology, while additionally deriving from various appearances in other media.
-The story follows vampire hunter Eric Brooks as he attempts to stave off an invasion in Paris while struggling with his origins among both the undead and the living.
+The story follows superhuman vampire hunter Eric Brooks, known among his peers as "Blade", as he attempts to stave off a vampiric invasion in Paris while struggling with his origins among both the undead and the living.

 Arkane Studios entered development on their next game following the release of Deathloop (2021) in January 2022, subsequently pitching to Bethesda and being selected by Marvel Games to produce a video game around the character.
 The game was announced in December 2023 and went into full production by the following year.

 Synopsis

 Characters and setting

-The game follows Eric Brooks / Blade, a dhampir who has spent his life as "the Daywalker", a hunter of vampires and other creatures of the night, while struggling with his dual-heritage to the warmth of human society and the bloodlust of the undead.
-The game's narrative takes him to a quarantine zone in the middle of Paris, France where a congregate of vampires have emerged to terrorize the city at night, forcing civilians to take shelter inside their homes until sunrise.
+The game follows Eric Brooks / Blade, a dhampir known as "The Daywalker" who has sworn his life to the complete eradication of vampires in memory of his mother, who died at the hands of one on the day of his birth.
+A core theme is Blade's struggle to balance his humanity with his vampiric heritage, necessary to battle the undead but which also ostracizes him from human society.
+The game's narrative takes him to a quarantine zone in the middle of Paris, France that has become overrun by a colony of fearsome vampires, who have taken to preying on the human survivors while seeking to entrench themselves to invade the rest of the city.